petrbela/heroku-buildpack-meteorite/README.md

 ```

-You need to have a verified account so the buildpack can add a `mongohq:sandbox` addon.
+You need to have a verified account so the buildpack can add a `mongolab:sandbox` addon.